gvwilson/btt/src/meetings/index.md

 Every team should have a short weekly status meeting.
 For each meeting,
-create a table in a shared document like the one in [%t important-status %].
+create a table in a shared document like the one in [%t meetings-log %].
 Everyone adds a few bullet points to their row in the table at least half an hour before the meeting starts so that the whole team can mull everything over.